greg-raven/Uncommon-Sense/_drafts/all.md

 It is proof of a base and low mind for one to wish to think with the masses or majority, merely because the majority is the majority.
 Truth does not change because it is, or is not, believed by a majority of the people.
 Giordano Bruno

-[T]he people as ultimate sovereigns, retain the ultimate power — and even the duty — to overthrow any government that fails to respect their authority.
+[T]he people as ultimate sovereigns, retain the ultimate power --- and even the duty --- to overthrow any government that fails to respect their authority.
 Glenn Harlan Reynolds

-The antipode of individualism is collectivism, which subordinates the individual to the group — be it the ‘community,’ the tribe, the race, the proletariat, etc. A person’s moral worth is judged by how much he sacrifices himself to the group.
-[Under collectivism] the more emergencies (and victims) the better, because they provide more opportunity for ‘virtue’.
+The antipode of individualism is collectivism, which subordinates the individual to the group --- be it the 'community,' the tribe, the race, the proletariat, etc. A person's moral worth is judged by how much he sacrifices himself to the group.
+[Under collectivism] the more emergencies (and victims) the better, because they provide more opportunity for 'virtue'.
 Glenn Woiceshyn

 A heretic is a man who sees with his own eyes.
 Gotthold Ephraim Lessing

 The secret of life is honesty and fair dealing.
-If you can fake that, you’ve got it made.
+If you can fake that, you've got it made.
 Groucho Marx

 I can find no warrant for such an appropriation in the Constitution, and I do not believe that the power and duty of the General Government ought to be extended to the relief of individual suffering which is in no manner properly related to the public service or benefit.
 Grover Cleveland

 Under the surface, the Rothschilds long had a powerful influence in dictating American financial laws.
 The law records show that they were powers in the old Bank of the United States [abolished by Andrew Jackson].
 Gustav Myers

-When a legislature decides to steal some of our rights and plans to use police force to accomplish it, what’s the real difference between them and the thief?
+When a legislature decides to steal some of our rights and plans to use police force to accomplish it, what's the real difference between them and the thief?
 Darn little!
-They hide behind the excuse that they’re legislating democratically.
+They hide behind the excuse that they're legislating democratically.
 The fact they do it by a majority vote has no moral significance whatsoever.
 Numerical might does not constitute right, no more than a lynch mob can justify its act because a majority participated.
 H. L. Richardson

 The banks do create money.
-They have been doing it for a long time, but they didn’t realise it, and they did not admit it.
+They have been doing it for a long time, but they didn't realise it, and they did not admit it.
 Very few did.
 You will find it in all sorts of documents, financial textbooks, etc. But in the intervening years, and we must be perfectly frank about these things, there has been a development of thought, until today I doubt very much whether you would get many prominent bankers to attempt to deny that banks create it.
 H. W. White

 The law itself is on trial quite as much as the cause which is to be decided.
 Harlan F. Stone